What Is Soy Wax Blended With? The Dirty Secret of 'Soy' Candles

 Do soy candles give you headaches?

 Soy wax itself is not a common headache trigger.
 The more likely culprits are the synthetic fragrance chemicals and paraffin present in soy blend candles.
 Phthalates in particular have been associated with headaches and respiratory irritation in sensitive individuals.
-Switching to candles with non toxic, phthalate free fragrance and no paraffin, like the Wine Down beeswax candle, is the most direct fix.
+Switching to candles with non-toxic, phthalate-free fragrance and no paraffin, like the Wine Down beeswax candle, is the most direct fix.

 What percentage of soy makes a candle "soy"?